-In 2020, Securities Services activities recorded a sustained commercial activity with multiple new mandates won, although certain sub-segments were impacted by the full year effect of the planned reduction of activity mid 2019 with a key client following its own internal reorganization, as well as by the sale of a non-strategic servicing activity mid 2020.
-Overall, Assets under Administration (AuA) reached EUR 222 billion at end 2020, up by EUR 3 billion compared to 2019, while Assets under Custody (AuC) reached EUR 324 billion at end 2020, decreasing by EUR 7 billion compared to 2019.
+In 2021, Securities Services activities recorded an excellent commercial momentum, although certain subsegments were impacted by the full year effect of the sale of a non-strategic servicing activity mid-2020.
+Overall, Assets under Administration (AuA) reached EUR 249 billion at end 2021, up by EUR 26 billion compared to 2020, and Assets under Custody (AuC) reached EUR 137 billion at end 2021, up by EUR 3 billion compared to 2020.